 A volunteer or adoption counselor will bring the animal of interest to an area for you to interact.
 They will answer questions about the animal’s history, health and disposition to the best of their knowledge.
 Keep in my mind, many animals come to HSWC as strays and we don’t have a lot of information on their backgrounds.

-You will review the adoption contract, pay the adoption fee and receive your adoption packet which will include: a complimentary health assessment by a participating Washington County veterinarian, 30-days free pet insurance that must be activated with 24 hours of adoption, medical history, rabies vaccination (if applicable), and microchip information.
+If approved, you will review the adoption contract, pay the adoption fee and receive your adoption packet which will include: a complimentary health assessment by a participating Washington County veterinarian, 30-days free pet insurance that must be activated with 24 hours of adoption, medical history, rabies vaccination (if applicable), and microchip information.

 If adopting a dog, a collar and leash are required when leaving the shelter.
 You may bring your own or purchase them in the Cuddly Connections retail area at HSWC.